 Růžovský vrch

-The highest peak (619m) in Bohemian Switzerland National Park, Růžovský vrch is a dominant basalt hill known as 'Děčín's Fujiyama'.
+The highest peak (619m) in Bohemian Switzerland National Park, Růžovský vrch is a dominant basalt hill of volcanic origin, known as 'Děčín's Fujiyama'.
 It is a national nature reserve featuring primeval beech forests and a challenging hiking trail.

-⛰️ The highest peak (619m) in Bohemian Switzerland National Park, Růžovský vrch is a dominant basalt hill.
+⛰️ Růžovský vrch is the highest peak (619m) in Bohemian Switzerland National Park, a dominant basalt hill of volcanic origin.

 Why Go